fouzo53/software-engineering-project/README.md

 Household businesses in Vietnam often operate manually, leading to calculation errors, inventory losses, and difficulty in tracking customer debts.
 Existing POS solutions are often too complex, expensive, or not tailored to the specific needs of hardware/construction material stores (Group 1 & 2 under Ministry of Finance).

 **BizFlow Solution:**
-- **Voice-to-Order:** AI assistant listens to natural language (e.g., *"Get 5 bags of cement for Mr. Ba, put it on his tab"*) and creates draft orders.
+- **Voice-to-Order:** AI assistant listens to natural language and creates draft orders.
 - **Auto-Bookkeeping:** Automatically generates financial reports required by Vietnamese law (Circular 88).
 - **Hybrid Platform:** Works on Mobile (for employees on the move) and Web (for owners managing back-office).